Islandora/migrate_islandora_csv/README.md

 ### Running the node migration

 Like with the file migration, run `drush -y --userid=1 --uri=http://localhost:8000 migrate:import node` from anywhere within the Drupal installation directory will fire off the migration.
 Go to http://localhost:8000/admin/content and you should see five new nodes.
 Click on one, though, and you'll see it's just a stub with metadata.
-The csv metadata is there, links to other entities like subjects and photographers are there, but there's no trace of the corresponding files.
+The CSV metadata is there, links to other entities like subjects and photographers are there, but there's no trace of the corresponding files.
 Here's where media entities come into play.

 ## Migrating Media

 Media entities are Drupal's solution for fieldable files.
 Since you can't put fields on a file, what you can do is wrap the file with a Media entity.
-In addition to a reference to the file (binary), technical metadata and structural metadata for the file go on the Media entity (e.g.  mimetype, file size, resolution).
-Media also have a few special fields that are required for Islandora, `field_media_of` and `field_use`, which denote what node owns the media and what role the media serves, repectively.
+In addition to a reference to the file (binary), technical metadata and structural metadata for the file go on the Media entity (e.g.  MIME type, file size, resolution).
+Media also have a few special fields that are required for Islandora, `field_media_of` and `field_use`, which denote what node owns the media and what role the media serves, respectively.
 Since the Media entity references both the file it wraps and the node that owns it, Media entities act as a bridge between files and nodes, tying them together.
 And to do this, we make use of one last process plugin, `migration_lookup`.
 Open up `/var/www/html/drupal/web/modules/contrib/migrate_islandora_csv/config/install/migrate_plus.migration.media.yml` and give it a look.

 ```yml
 # Uninstall this config when the feature is uninstalled